Tyler O'Neill Player Props: Cardinals vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The Blue Jays had a 3.88 team ERA that ranked 14th among all league pitching staffs.
+- The Blue Jays had the 14th-ranked team ERA across all MLB pitching staffs (3.88).

-- Gausman gets the call to start for the Blue Jays, his first this season.
+- Bassitt makes his first start of the season for the Blue Jays.

-- The 32-year-old right-hander started and threw 5 2/3 innings when he last appeared on Saturday, Oct.
-8 against the Seattle Mariners.
+- The 34-year-old righty started and threw four innings when he last appeared on Sunday, Oct.
+9 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.